ThorstenDoherr/searchengine/SE/searchengine.md

 SearchEngine GitHub package.
 Copy its contents into the current working directory or into the external STATA ado folder.

 **Input:**
-- meta.txt - full meta data export of the SearchEngine result table.
+- meta\.txt - full meta data export of the SearchEngine result table.
-- \*sample\*.txt - scrutinized samples in ExtendedExport format, i.e. sample1.txt, export_sample.txt.
+- \*sample\*\.txt - scrutinized samples in ExtendedExport format, i.e. sample1.txt, export_sample.txt.
 Multiple sample files matching the template \*sample\*.txt will be merged.
 If there is no sample file, the script will only conduct the prediction based on an already trained network in seml.brn.

 All txt files have to be tab-delimited.

 **Output:**
-- meta.dta - a copy of the meta data complemented by additional columns based on the raw meta data.
+- meta\.dta - a copy of the meta data complemented by additional columns based on the raw meta data.
-- sample.dta - assigns the essential "equal" variable to every candidate based on the sample files and default setting.
+- sample\.dta - assigns the essential "equal" variable to every candidate based on the sample files and default setting.
-- training.dta - training data: candidate assignment (searched, found, equal), retention indicator, and the meta data.
+- training\.dta - training data: candidate assignment (searched, found, equal), retention indicator, and the meta data.
-- seml.brn.log - training output of the confusion matrices if applicable.
+- seml\.brn\.log - training output of the confusion matrices if applicable.
-- seml.brn - neural network save file using the brain format.
+- seml\.brn - neural network save file using the brain format.
-- seml.dta - prediction file (contains reference to sample data if applicable)
+- seml\.dta - prediction file (contains reference to sample data if applicable).
-- seml.txt - tab delimited prediction file for convenience
+- seml\.txt - tab delimited prediction file for your convenience.

 **Labeling:**
 - The "equal" variable has to be 1 (match) or 9 (non-match) in sample files (zeroes are considered missings).